MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_device_caps_ex.md

 </table>

-Miniport drivers should set this member to reflect support for only GSM PDU format for receiving and sending SMS when the current home provider is multi-mode capable. therefore, if the miniport driver receives a SMS in the cellular class native format, for example CDMA TEXT or CDMA PDU, then the miniport driver is required to do the translation to GSM PDU and indicate it to the MB Service.
+Miniport drivers should set this member to reflect support for only GSM PDU format for receiving and sending SMS when the current home provider is multi-mode capable.
+Therefore, if the miniport driver receives a SMS in the cellular class native format, for example CDMA TEXT or CDMA PDU, then the miniport driver is required to do the translation to GSM PDU and indicate it to the MB Service.
 Similarly if the miniport driver receives a send request in GSM PDU format then it is required to do the translation to its native cellular class format.

 ### -field WwanControlCaps